iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 For Team plans, invoice amount is calculated based on the number of seats in the team.
 All invoice amounts are calculated for one billing period at a time.
 A billing period is one month long.
-THe price per seat can be found in the Studio [pricing page](https://studio.iterative.ai/pricing).
+The price per seat can be found in the Studio [pricing page](https://studio.iterative.ai/pricing).

 Below is an example calculation: